anderssoegaard/anderssoegaard.github.io/index.md

 Brandl, Stephanie; Hershcovich, Daniel; Søgaard, Anders.
 2022.
 Evaluating Deep Taylor Decomposition for Reliability Assessment in the Wild.
 The International AAAI Conference on Web and Social Media (ICWSM).
 Atlanta, GA.

+Lent, Heather; Ogueji, Kelechi; de Lhoneux, Miryam; Ahia, Orevaoghene and Søgaard, Anders.
+2022.
+What a Creole Wants, What a Creole Needs.
+The International Conference on Language Resources and Evaluation (LREC).
+Marseille, France.

 de Lhoneux, Miryam; Zhang, Sheng; Søgaard, Anders.
 2022.
 Zero-Shot Dependency Parsing with Worst-Case Aware Automated Curriculum Learning.
 The 60th Annual Meeting of the Association for Computational Linguistics (ACL).
 Dublin, Ireland.

 Eberle, Oliver; Brandl, Stephanie; Pilot, Jonas; Søgaard, Anders.
 2022.
 Do Transformer Models Show Similar Attention Patterns to Task-Specific Human Gaze?.
 The 60th Annual Meeting of the Association for Computational Linguistics (ACL).
 Dublin, Ireland.